steven4547466/new-dblapi/README.md

 **This does require a client.
 Fields must have a name and value.** You can use {user} or {id} in fields to replace it with the username or their id.

 # Logs and Stuff
 So you want some logs?
 I'll give you some logs.
-If you enable this, you can log: errors, disconnects, reconnecting, websocket resuming and rate limiting. **Requires a client**
+If you enable this, you can log: errors, disconnects, reconnecting, websocket resuming, rate limiting and server count posting. **Requires a client**

 How do you do this?
 Just like the vote embed, it's an object inside of the options called logsHook.
 What's in logsHook, you may ask.
 I'll tell you!
 You have the 1 required parameter if you use this: url.
 It's a url to a discord webhook.

-Apart from that you have 5 booleans, none are required and are enabled by default.
-So you have: errors, disconnect, reconnect, resume and rateLimit.
+Apart from that you have 6 booleans, none are required and are enabled by default.
+So you have: errors, disconnect, reconnect, resume, rateLimit and post.

 Like all the other methods, it's simple to set up.
 ```javascript